ucsd-dsc30/sp24-startercode/README.md

 ```bash
 git pull
 ```
 And this will keep your remote repository up-to-date with the most recent starter code we will provide you with.
+Now that you have the starter code, you can copy and paste all the files into your own git repository which you will submit on gradescope.

 Good luck!